-As you’d expect, the Stockholm weather in January is very cold, with daytime temperatures below freezing.
+What’s the weather like in Stockholm in January?As you’d expect, the Stockholm weather in January is very cold, with daytime temperatures below freezing.
 There’ll be snow around the Swedish capital and you’ll need to wrap up warm as your explore this fascinating and historical city.

 Geographical influencesStockholm’s found in the south-east of Sweden, on a series of islands, where Lake Malaren runs into the Baltic Sea.
 It has heavy snow showers between December and March, but there’s not much rain as the western mountains in Norway block Jet Stream winds from the south west.